imarag/seismo-website/reactapp/src/markdowns/compute-fourier-on-window.md

 ## Apply A Bandpass Filter

 Initiate the process by applying a bandpass filter to the records within the frequency range of 1 to 5 Hz.
 This step aims to eliminate surrounding noise and facilitate the arrival selection.
-Utilize the Obspy filter() function for this purpose:
+Utilize the ObsPy filter() function for this purpose:

 ```py
     # apply an inplace bandpass filter of 1-5 Hz